Abraham: Sarai and Pharaoh

 There was a severe famine in the land of Canaan, so that Abram, Lot, and their households traveled to Egypt.
-On the way Abram told Sarai to say that she was his sister, so that the Egyptians would not kill him.
+On the way Abram told Sarai to tell the Egyptians she was his sister, so that the Egyptians would not kill him.
 When they entered Egypt, the Pharaoh's officials praised Sarai's beauty to Pharaoh, and they took her into the palace and gave Abram goods in exchange.
 God afflicted Pharaoh and his household with plagues, which led Pharaoh to try to find out what was wrong.
-Upon discovering that Sarai was a married woman, Pharaoh demanded that Abram and Sarai leave.
+Upon discovering that Sarai was a married woman, Pharaoh demanded that Abram and Sarai leave, escorting them to the frontier.

 Abram and Lot separate

 When they lived for a while in the Negev after being banished from Egypt and came back to the Bethel and Ai area, Abram's and Lot's sizable herds occupied the same pastures.
 This became a problem for the herdsmen, who were assigned to each family's cattle.
 The conflicts between herdsmen had become so troublesome that Abram suggested that Lot choose a separate area, either on the left hand or on the right hand, that there be no conflict between them.
 Lot decided to go eastward to the plain of Jordan, where the land was well watered everywhere as far as Zoara, and he dwelled in the cities of the plain toward Sodom.
 Abram went south to Hebron and settled in the plain of Mamre, where he built another altar to worship God.